Statuses in Latin with translation. Quotes in Latin with translation

 [Kvos Yuppiter perdere vult, dementat].

-Whom Jupiter wants to destroy, he deprives him of reason.
+Whomever Jupiter wants to destroy, he deprives of reason.

-The expression goes back to a fragment of a tragedy by an unknown Greek author: “When a deity prepares a misfortune for a person, then first of all it takes away his mind with which he argues.”
-The more concise formulation of this thought given above seems to have been first given in the edition of Euripides, published in 1694 in Cambridge by the English philologist W. Barnes.
+The expression goes back to a fragment of the tragedy of an unknown Greek author: “When a deity prepares misfortune for a person, he first of all takes away his mind with which he reasons.”
+The above briefer formulation of this thought was apparently first given in the edition of Euripides, published in 1694 in Cambridge by the English philologist W. Barnes.

 127. Rarior corvo albo est.